a5482pick/Java-Chrome-App-Native-Messaging/README.md

 *This repository provides a file to replace one of the files in the Python-Chrome-App-Native-Messaging repository.
-It is therefore beneficial to get Python-Chrome-App-Native-Messaging working correctly first.*
+It's therefore beneficial to get Python-Chrome-App-Native-Messaging working correctly first.*

 A Java program that can communicate both ways with a Chrome App is provided.
-(It has been tested with Chromium Browser.
-Note that endianness may be significant: byte order *may* need reversing for some users).
-The purpose is to demonstrate the basics of the process, and the code has therefore been kept as short and simple as possible.
+It's been tested with Chromium Browser.
+The amount of byte padding of the 32-bits for the returned message length will here depend on the length of the message that you're returning, so adjust padding amount if required.
+The order of the padding will also depend on endianness, so some machines will require the padding to come before the returned message-length's value.

 (This Java transformation is motivated by: https://chromium.googlesource.com/chromium/src/+/master/chrome/common/extensions/docs/examples/api/nativeMessaging/host/).